LindaOjo/Lindaojo.com/content/blog/poems/Push-me.md

 Knowing surely only strong winds can do that to my thick hair.<br><br>

 Why don't you push me.<br>
-Push me, so my mother would have someone to haunt.<br>
+Push me, so my mother would have someone to haunt,<br>
 After life might be boring.<br>
-Push me off this cliff so my father would have some to hate.<br>
+Push me off this cliff so my father would have someone to hate.<br>
 I don't want him to spend his days wondering why I jumped.<br><br>

 Come on, let's give the cliff something to brag about.<br>